Hoshaiah/demo-commit/cs-facts.md

 - **2025-09-16:** A hash table gives average O(1) lookup, but worst-case O(n) when every key collides.
 - **2025-09-16:** Quicksort averages O(n log n) but degrades to O(n^2) on already-sorted input with naive pivots.
 - **2025-09-16:** Quicksort averages O(n log n) but degrades to O(n^2) on already-sorted input with naive pivots.
+- **2025-09-17:** Caches exploit locality of reference — recently/nearby-accessed data is likely to be used again.